lab11/eagle/doc/BOM.md

 Excel format, but it is the industry standard.
 All assemblers will accept and understand it and that just makes everything easier.

+#### Using LibreOffice

+Counter-intuitively, LibreOffice is actually the best at converting the "csv" into an "xlsx" file.
+Just open the "csv" file directly, use the "Semicolon" separator, and hit okay.
+Then run `Sort` on column "Parts" with the options "Range contains Column labels", "Include formats", and "Enable natural sort".
+This will leave you with a properly sorted BOM which you should "Save As..." an "xlsx" file.

 #### Handling `;`-separated "csv" in Excel

 Eagle's "csv" export tool gives semicolon-separated values, not comma-separated.